 Monday, 29 February 2016

-The massive construction is crescent-shaped and 1.5 miles in length, pointing in a north-easterly direction towards the North Sea.
+The massive construction is crescent-shaped and juts 1.5 miles out to sea, pointing in a north-easterly direction towards the North Sea.

 More Photos Relating to the Zeebrugge Raid of 1918